 recirculating production system at the recent Coal Bed Methane Tilapia Production Facility, Wyoming.

-design - construction - management company.
-AquaMatrix's aquaculture facility designs are guided by two philosophical principles:
+an aquaculture design - construction - management company.
+AquaMatrix's aquaculture facility designs are guided by two philosophical

 1) System designs should prioritize optimum fish health.